dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/adapter-development/8-trusting-a-new-adapter.md

 ## How to get an adapter verified?

-To submit your adapter for consideration as a Trusted adapter, use the "trusted adapter" issue template on the docs.getdbt.com repository.
-This will prompt you to agree to the following checkboxes:
+Open an issue on the [docs.getdbt.com GitHub repository](https://github.com/dbt-labs/docs.getdbt.com) using the "Add adapter to Trusted list" template.
+In addition to contact information, it will ask confirm that you agree to the following.

 1. my adapter meet the guidelines given above
 2. I will make best reasonable effort that this continues to be so